 Art Lead Work

 A key challenge was working within the established visual language of legacy titles while pushing creative boundaries under tight deadlines.
-As a team, we aimed to bend genres and subvert expectations—introducing novel themes and visual styles—while still delivering content that resonated with our core audience and met product goals.
+As a team, we aimed to bend genres and subvert expectations by introducing novel themes and visual styles, while still delivering content that resonated with our core audience and met product goals.

 In addition to leading art direction, I contributed hands-on animation and asset creation for featured games and LiveOps events, working closely with cross-functional teams to bring new ideas from concept to completion.